Oregon is the most dynamic wine growing region in the USA. We are entering another wine renaissance.

 Photo Credit: Laura Domela Photography

-Made with love in Forest Grove, Oregon.
+Made with love in Portland, Oregon.

 Golden Cluster was born in 2013 by longtime Portland resident, Jeff Vejr - pronounced (V-ee-r) (aka The Winesman).
 But before launching his own wine project in Oregon, Mr. Vejr was involved with a wine project in Europe.
 He is obsessed with old vines and the art of blending wines, so he set out to work with a different producer of “old vines” each vintage.
 First stop was Priorat, Spain in 2010 at Genium Cellars.
 This collaboration with Dyson Demara (Hillcrest Winery) led to the creation of his first wine, the 2010 ‘Poboleda’ a blend of 125+ year old Cariñena, Garnacha, Merlot, and Syrah.
 In 2011, Mr. Vejr and Mr. Demara were given a similar opportunity at Domaine Olivier Pithon, in Calce, France.
 This time the blend was Syrah and Grenache from an 85+ year old vineyard.
 By 2012, Mr. Vejr had an opportunity to work with his friend Jesse Skiles of Fausse Piste an urban winery in Portland, Oregon.
 There he assisted Mr. Skiles with his growing “Rhone” project, working with Syrah, Grenache, and Viognier from around Oregon and Washington state.
 He also helped build and open one of Portland’s first gastropubs, Sauvage, dedicated to natural wines.